bradyslot/innablr-challenge/README.md

 Hello World
 ```

-The JSON returned from "/status" is retrieved using the crate `vergen`.
+The variables in the JSON returned from "/status" is retrieved using the crate [vergen](https://github.com/rustyhorde/vergen).
 The program name and description is pulled from Cargo.toml.
 "sha" is pulled from the local environment at build time using the build.rs file
 which compiles and runs as a build-depedency of the project.